Most Frequently asked Apache Tomcat Interview Questions and Answers to Help in Your Interview Preparation:

 Q #9) How do you find which version of Apache Tomcat web server is running?

-The best way to find which version of Apache Tomcat is running are stated below:
+Answer: The best way to find the currently running version is stated below:

 - Go to apache instance and bin folder